Chapter 4:

 that Congress does refer to the 50 States as "countries", it is not exactly clear from this language whether

 a State of the Union is a "foreign country" or not.
-Relying on the logical inference we made
+Relying on the logical inference we made from

-of "the entire spatial area under the sovereignty" of this country.
+"the entire spatial area under the sovereignty" of this country.

 But, the plot suddenly thickens when